-Epochs were created for all correct trials from 500 ms prior to stimulus presentation to 1200 ms after, and baseline corrected.
-Epochs with values greater than 75 microvolts or less than -75 microvolts were excluded from analysis, leaving an average of 89 old, correct trials and 90 new, correct trials per participant.
+Epochs were created for all correct trials, running from 500 ms prior to stimulus presentation to 1200 ms after, and were then baseline corrected.
+Epochs with values greater than 75 microvolts or less than -75 microvolts were excluded from analysis, leaving an average of 89 correct old and 90 correct new trials per participant.
+ERP analysis was done in ERPLAB (Lopez-Calderon & Luck, 2014).

 Results